jirkapok/GasPlanner/doc/roadmap.md

   * Add time to all events warning/error messages where it makes sense
   * Add more events from algorithm: end of NDL, exceeded max. stop duration, safety stop
 * UI Tweaks
-  * Calculation
-    * Set dive not calculated, if any field on the form isn't valid
   * Tanks
     * Add Dropdown for well known tank sizes
   * Profile: